-Reconciliation of the Statement of Revenue, Expenditures, and Changes in Fund Balances to the Statement of Activities Governmental Funds
+Reconciliation of the Statement of Revenue, Expenditures, and Changes in Fund Balances to the Statement of Activities Governmental Funds Year Ended June 30, 2012

-(With Partial Comparative Information for the Year Ended June 30, 2010)
+(With Partial Comparative Information for the Year Ended June 30, 2011)

-2011 2010 Total net change in fund balances - governmental funds \$ 4,509,373 \$ 1,961,950 Amounts reported for governmental activities in the Statement of Activities are different Capital outlays are recorded as net assets and the cost is allocated over their estimated useful lives as depreciation expense.
+2012 2011 Total net change in fund balances - governmental funds \$ (763,409) \$ 4,509,373 Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays are recorded as net assets and the cost is allocated over their estimated useful lives as depreciation expense.
 However, fund balances are reduced for the full cost of capital outlays at the time of purchase.
-Capital outlays 4,282,162 88,186 Depreciation expense (1,232,396) (1,232,670) A gain or loss on the disposal of capital assets, including the difference between the carrying value and any related sale proceeds, is included in the change in net assets.
-However, only the sale proceeds are included in the change in fund balances.
-(14,750) The amount of debt issued is reported in the governmental funds as a source of financing.
+Capital outlays 3,527,226 4,282,162 Depreciation expense (1,246,234) (1,232,396) The amount of debt issued is reported in the governmental funds as a source of financing.
 Debt obligations are not revenues in the Statement of Activities, but rather constitute long-term liabilities.
-(10,635,000) (149,904) Internal service funds are used by management to charge the costs of certain activities to individual funds.
+(204,291) ı (10,635,000) Internal service funds are used by management to charge the costs of certain activities to individual funds.
 The change in net assets of the internal service funds is included in the governmental activities in the Statement of Activities.
-791,645 (169,703) Repayment of long-term debt does not affect the change in net assets.
-However, it reduces fund balances. , General obligation bonds 5,395,000 1,150,000 Special assessments payable 12,500 12,500 Capital leases 226,394 60,282 Interest on long-term debt is included in the change in net assets as it accrues, regardless of when payment is due.
+(706,608) 791,645 Repayment of long-term debt does not affect the change in net assets.
+However, it reduces fund balances.
+General obligation bonds 1,940,000 5,395,000 Special assessments payable 12,500 12,500 Capital leases 378,979 226,394 Interest on long-term debt is included in the change in net assets as it accrues, regardless of when payment is due.
 However, it is included in the change in fund balances when due.
-(14,298) 55,121 Debt issuance premiums, discounts, and issuance costs are included in the change in net assets as they are amortized over the life of the debt.
+43,740 (14,298) Debt issuance premiums, discounts, and issuance costs are included in the change in net assets as they are amortized over the life of the debt.
 However, they are included in the change in fund balances upon issuance as other financing sources and uses.
-(48,500) 18,559 Certain revenues (including delinquent property taxes) are included in the change in net assets, but are excluded from the change in fund balances until they are available to liquidate liabilities of the current period.
-39,760 2,246 inquiante indointies of the surrent period.
-37,700 2,270 Change in net assets - governmental activities \$ 3,326,640 \$ 1,781,817
+46,659 (48,500) • ' ' ' Certain revenues (including delinquent property taxes) are included in the change in net assets, but are excluded from the change in fund balances until they are available to liquidate liabilities of the current period.
+(54,840) 39,760 • Change in net assets - governmental activities \$ 2,973,722 \$ 3,326,640

-Statement of Revenue, Expenditures, and Changes in Fund Balances Budget and Actual General Fund Year Ended June 30, 2011
+Statement of Revenue, Expenditures, and Changes in Fund Balances Budget and Actual General Fund Year Ended June 30, 2012